 Throughout the history of mankind, great thinkers and the common man have all pondered the same questions.
-Why should you be any different!
-Start a philosophical question with a friend or colleague, and see where your thoughts take you.
-Be prepared for an exploration of the minds!
+Why should you be any different?
+Start a philosophical discussion with a friend or colleague, and see where your thoughts take you.
+Be prepared for an exploration of the minds.

 If you're you want to start your meetings with something a bit more light hearted than asking what's the meaning of life, then be sure to try out Brightful Meeting Games.
 It's packed with games perfect for remote meetings.
 Best of all it's free!
 After all, the best things in life are free...
 Oops, I'm getting a bit philosophical again!

 Here is a great list of philosophical questions to get you thinking about life, the universe, and everything

 1. What harsh truths do you prefer to ignore?

 This is a question that can help generate an introspective mood.
 We all have things that we need to confront, and prompting someone with this question can be a good way to start a difficult (but necessary) conversation.

 2. If you could become immortal on the condition you would NEVER be able to die or kill yourself, would you choose immortality?

 Without death, life would be very different.
 It would be interesting to see who would make this choice, and what they would do with their newfound lifespan.

 3. Is the glass half empty or half full?